robertocommit/GEM_Challenge/README.md

 ## Methodology

-1. **Data Validation**
+1. **Data Selection**
-   - Verify the presence of both pre- and post-operation questionnaires for hip replacement patients.
+   - Filter data for hip replacement treatments only.
-   - Confirm that answers are correctly mapped to central estimates in the `answer_options` table.

 2. **Health Score Calculation**
    - For each questionnaire (pre and post):
      - Sum the central estimates for all five dimensions.
      - Subtract this sum from 1 to get the health score.
+   - This is done in a single step in the query using `SUM(1 - ao.central_estimate) AS health_score`.

 3. **Improvement Calculation**
    - For each patient, calculate the difference between post-operation and pre-operation health scores.